- Several apps on your computer must be run as administrators for various purposes. It is possible that the feature will not work at all times.

 - Restart your computer and check if the “Run as Administrator” not working issue has been fixed.

 The problem with “Run as Administrator” not working correctly should not be taken lightly since there could be severe underlying issues.
-As with many Windows issues, a proper diagnostic can fix it.
+As with many Windows issues, a proper diagnostic can fix them.
 Finding out what caused this issue in the first place will ultimately save you time and energy in the long run.